27 Non-Touristy Things to Do in San Francisco

 6. Divisadero Street (NoPa)

-Vesuvio Cafe in San Francisco
+People having drinks at Vesuvio Cafe in San Francisco

-The still operating Vesuvio Cafe was once a popular hangout for beatniks.
+The still-operating Vesuvio Cafe was once a popular hangout for beatniks.

 Jessie Beck

-Embrace your inner beatnik at City Lights Bookstore
+26. Embrace your inner beatnik at City Lights Bookstore

 Considered one of the best bookstores in San Francisco, City Lights is a must-visit for any bibliophile—but especially those with a love of beat literature.
 In addition to the usual sections, it has an entire floor dedicated to beatnik books and poetry, including some hard to find prints and works by lesser-known writers.
 Afterwards, head next door to Vesuvio Cafe to open your new book alongside a beer or cocktail in what was once a popular beat hangout.

-Enjoy a cocktail with a view at Top of the Mark
+27. Enjoy a cocktail with a view at Top of the Mark

 End your adventures with a cocktail at Top of the Mark, a historic, high-end cocktail lounge established in 1939 on the 19th floor of the Mark Hopkins Hotel.
-Although its history is fascinating (in WWII it was a known spot for soldiers to have one last drink before shipping out; in the Korean War, soldiers began the “squadron bottle” tradition, sponsoring a bottle of bourbon to be kept behind the bar until their group returned), most people come here for the 360-degree, panoramic views of the city below.
+Although its history is fascinating (in WWII it was a known spot for soldiers to have one last drink before shipping out; during the Korean War, soldiers began the “squadron bottle” tradition, sponsoring a bottle of bourbon to be kept behind the bar until their group returned), most people come here for the 360-degree, panoramic views of the city below.
 It may not be the hippest bar in town, but it’s an institution worth visiting at least once.

-Jessie Beck is a San Francisco-based writer and associate director of SEO and video at AFAR.
+Jessie Beck is a San Francisco–based writer and associate director of SEO and video at Afar.
 She contributes to travel gear, outdoor adventure, and local getaway coverage and has previously lived in Washington, D.C., Malta, Seattle, and Madagascar.

 From Our Partners